Chadtech/ChadTech-v0/README.md

 * L key in slanty font presents 'K'
 * Starts to develop lag after only 5 or so pages (800x800, linegap of 4)

+Feature ideas:

+* Automatic file name generator (if a file exists with that name, name the file [name]1.PNG)